 - Support – using our 20 years experience we guide you throughout every step of the company formation process

 - It is considered as commercial by law, regardless of whether or not its activity is commercial.

 - The capital of the Ltd company may be incorporated by contributions in kind instead of cash or by combination of both.
 To be acceptable, the contributions in kind must be of items capable of appearing in the company’s accounts.
-The value of such contributions is determined by a committee of the prefecture, in the same way as for the S.A. companies.
+The value of such contributions is determined by a committee of the prefecture.

 - The Articles of Association are signed before a Notary Public and each transfer of a part is also made by a notarial act.

 - The controlling authority for Ltd companies is the Court of First Instance competent for the area where the company has its registered seat.

 - There is a general obligation to publicise all amendments of the Articles of Association which are subsequently also registered in the Book kept by the Court of First Instance.

 - The Ltd is governed by the General Meeting of the shareholders.
 The G.M. is convened at least once a year within three months from the end of the financial year.
 Every member (i.e. holder of at least one part) is entitled to take part in the G.M. and has one vote for each part.
 Resolutions are made by majority of the number of members who must also altogether hold more than 50% of the share capital (double requirement).